Employer Insights

 Oregon Transit Tax

-On July 1, 2018, HB 2017, the Statewide Transit Tax (STT) went into effect, which requires all employers to withhold, report, and remit one-tenth of one percent (or 0.001%) of wages paid to employees.
+On July 1, 2018, the Statewide Transit Tax (STT), outlined in HB 2017, went into effect, which requires all employers to withhold, report, and remit one-tenth of one percent (or 0.001%) of wages paid to employees.
 The STT is calculated based on the employee's wages as defined in ORS 316.162.
 Revenue from the STT goes into the Statewide Transportation Improvement Fund to finance investments and improvements in public transportation services, except for those involving light rail.

 TriMet Tax

 The Mass-Transit (TriMet) Tax is paid by the employer to the Oregon Department of Revenue and helps fund mass transportation in the TriMet District.
-Employers can determine if they are located in the TriMet District by viewing the zip code boundary list.
+Employers can determine if the business is located in the TriMet District by viewing the zip code boundary list.

-Effective January 1, 2021, the tax rate increased to 0.7837% of the wages paid by an employer and the net earnings from self-employment for services performed within the TriMet District boundary.
+Effective January 1, 2025, and thereafter, the TriMet tax rate is 0.8237% of the wages paid by an employer and the net earnings from self-employment for services performed within the district boundary.

 Oregon Break Laws

-Oregon break laws may require three breaks during the typical 8-hour work day, but the number of breaks required will vary based on time worked.
+Oregon break laws may require three breaks during the typical 8-hour workday, but the number of breaks required will vary based on the time worked.

 Rest and Meal Breaks

-Employers must also provide a non-paid meal break or lunch break of at least 30 minutes to employees who work 6 to 8 hours in one work period.
+Employers must also provide a non-paid meal break or lunch break of at least 30 minutes to employees working 6 to 8 hours in one work period.
 A meal break is not required if the work period is less than 6 hours.
-Additional meal breaks are required to be provided to employees who works 14 hours or more in a shift.
+Additional meal breaks are required to be provided to employees working 14 hours or more in a shift.

-Meal breaks or lunch breaks are only non-paid if the employee is relieved of all duties.
-If an employee performs any duties during a meal break the employer must pay the employee for the whole meal break.
+Meal breaks or lunch breaks are only unpaid if the employee is relieved of all duties.
+If an employee performs any duties during a meal break, the employer must pay the employee for the whole meal break.

 Shift Length